All Episodes

 You didn't see me hit the microphone on, did you?

-Because I could get written up by the Union thugs.
+Because I could get written up by the union thugs.

-I'm so used to seeing Florida, I can turn on my own microphone, ladies and gentlemen.
+I'm so used to seeing Florida I can turn on my own microphone, ladies and gentlemen.

-Here I can't touch it.
+Here, I can't touch it.

-I have to wait for the broadcast.
+I have to wait for the broadcast engine.

-I noticed he was looking away, so I turned it off.
+I touched it, and I noticed he was looking away, so I turned it off.

 You never saw me hit the microphone button on.